 Eligibility.
-Employees, members of our board of directors who are not employees and consultants are eligible to participate in the Equity Plan.
+Employees, members of our board of directors who are not employees, and consultants are eligible to participate in the Equity Plan, provided a person will not be eligible to receive an award under the Equity Plan as a consultant if such person would cause shares to be ineligible for registration under the Securities Act of 1933 on Form S-8.

 Purpose.
-The purpose of the Equity Plan is to promote our long-term success and create stockholder value by (a) encouraging our employees, non-employee directors and other service providers to focus on our performance, (b) encouraging the attraction and retention of employees, non-employee directors and other service providers with exceptional qualifications and (c) linking our employees, non-employee directors and other service providers directly to stockholder interests through increased stock ownership.
-The Equity Plan seeks to achieve this purpose by providing for awards in the form of restricted shares, stock units, stock options or stock appreciation rights.
+The purpose of the Equity Plan is to promote our long-term success and create stockholder value by (i) encouraging our employees and other service providers to focus on our performance, (ii) encouraging the attraction and retention of employees and other service providers with exceptional qualifications and (iii) linking our employees and other service providers directly to stockholder interests through increased stock ownership.
+The Equity Plan seeks to achieve this purpose by providing for awards in the form of restricted shares, stock units, stock options or stock appreciation rights (each, an "Award").